apostoiis/agis.io/_posts/2013-10-12-dabbling-in-erlang-a-minimal-introduction.markdown

 [{2,2},{2,3},{2,4},{4,4}]
 {% endhighlight %}

-Here the expression is the tuple `{X, Y}`, then follows the generator `X <- lists:seq(1,4)` which essentially means *X comes from lists:seq(1,4)* (`(lists:seq/2)` is a built-in function that generates a sequence of integers), then follows the guard `X rem 2 == 0` and finally another generator.
+Here the expression is the tuple `{X, Y}`, then follows the generator `X <- lists:seq(1,4)` which essentially means *X comes from lists:seq(1,4)* (`lists:seq/2` is a built-in function that generates a sequence of integers), then follows the guard `X rem 2 == 0` and finally another generator.

 So list comprehensions result in more conscise and clear code.

 ## That's not all folks
 We've ran into lists, pattern matching, guards, functions and list comprehensions.
 What we saw until now can be summed up to this:

 * *Lists* are the most useful data structures in Erlang.
 Common operations on them are very efficient, extracting the head or tail of a list and inserting at the beginning of the list are constant-time.
+The [cons operator](http://dustin.sallings.org/2010/03/04/erlang-conc.html) is the basic tool for manipulating lists.

 * *Pattern matching* is a fundamendal characteristic of the language and a very powerful concept that is everywhere in Erlang programs.
-It results clearer and more readable code (vs `if-else` statements). *Guards* are a great tool that provides additional power to pattern matching.
+It results in [clearer and more readable code](http://existentialtype.wordpress.com/2011/03/15/boolean-blindness/) (vs `if-else` statements). *Guards* are a great tool that provides additional power to pattern matching.

 * *Functions* are first-class citizens and are treated like any other data types.
 You can pass them as arguments, assign them to variables and make them the return values of other functions.